sahil-code45/JavaSCript/README.md

 # JavaSCript Practice
 Code about JavaScript
 <br>
-That is my practice project..
+That is my practice project...